Join us for WaterWORKS 2025- Jan. 14, 2025

 Engineering Inspired by Play

-Girls Playing With Roominate Horizontal
+Girls Playing with Roominate Horizontal

 When Alice Brooks and Bettina Chen, the engineers who invented Roominate—a toy that engages girls in STEM learning—talk about what put them on their path, they say it was the things they played with as children.